 Before long, the group alongside volunteers from across the city began planting trees in the McElderry Park neighborhood, aiming to re-green East Baltimore’s Harris Creek Watershed one tree at a time.
 Through connecting with neighborhood residents, local partners, and community groups, our organization doubled the number of trees across the watershed, growing the canopy from 450 to 914 trees.
 The McElderry Park project launched our Trees for Public Health program– an initiative aimed at addressing ongoing studies by Johns Hopkins University that associated exacerbated symptoms of chronic respiratory illnesses to higher temperatures and poor air quality.

-From 2012-2015, volunteers working under our Trees for Public Health program planted nearly 500 trees in parks, on private property, and lining streets throughout the Harris Creek watershed.
-In total, we “planted out” as many locations as possible in nine neighborhoods, removing tens of thousands of square feet of heat-trapping concrete in the process.
+Between 2012 and 2015, volunteers working under our Trees for Public Health program planted nearly 500 trees in parks, on private property, and lining streets throughout neighborhoods of East Baltimore.
+During this time, the Tree Trust “planted out” as many locations as possible across nine neighborhoods, removing tens of thousands of square feet of heat-trapping concrete in the process.

 2631 Sisson St

 Baltimore, MD 21211